Icy-Monster/Roblox-CS2-Smoke/README.md

 ```lua
 Smoke:ExpandVoxel(Origin)
 ```
+This will expand the origin Voxel to the radius of the Smoke

 - To remove the Voxels to mimic shooting you can do something similar to this example:
 ```lua